cocoltre/Visual-Perception/README.md

 │   │   │   ├── Full_HMM_5participants.csv          # Final HMM results
 │   │   │   ├── Full_model_outcome_states_1.csv     # BIC + parameters when 1 state
 │   │   │   ├── Full_model_outcome_states_2.csv     # BIC + parameters when 2 states
-│   │   │   ├── one_level_HMM_params.csv            # Parameters for each variable for n_iter iterations
+│   │   │   ├── one_level_HMM_params.csv            # Parameters for each input for n_iter iterations
-│   │   │   └── two_state_init_param.csv            # Parameters for each variable + transition probabilities for n_iter iterations
+│   │   │   └── two_state_init_param.csv            # Parameters for each input + transition probabilities for n_iter iterations
 │   │   ├── 5participants-withbias/                 # Experiment with 5 participants, with bias
 │   │   ├── 6participants/                          # Experiment with 6 participants
 │   │   ├── 6participants-withbias/                 # Experiment with 6 participants, with bias
-│   │   ├── adj-sym/                                # Experiment when adjusting inputs according to symmetry
+│   │   ├── adj-sym/                                # Experiment when adjusting inputs keeping symmetry
-│   │   ├── contrast/                               # Experiment with contrast as external variable, by default
+│   │   ├── contrast/                               # Experiment with contrast as external input, by default
 │   │   ├── normalized/                             # Experiment when normalizing inputs
 │   │   └── withbias/                               # Experiment with bias
 │   └── HMM_visual_perception/                      # Experiments for visual_perception